Cookies on the SIM Sherpa website

 Useful link: Sky's help guide about credit agreements

-Payments reduced in the last 12 months of your contract
+Your monthly payment is reduced in your last 12 months

 Screenshot of costs in last 12 months

-When looking at our pay monthly phone contracts comparison tool here or at the deals on Sky’s website, you might notice that you pay less in the last 12 months of your contract (on both 24 and 36 month contracts).
+If you look at our pay monthly phone deal comparison tool here or at Sky’s phone deals on their website, you may notice that your monthly bill is reduced in the last 12 months of your contract (on 24 or 36 months).

 Remember that you’re essentially paying off a loan for the cost of your device.
 But with Sky you’ll be paying off the larger part of your contract at the beginning.
 Here’s why they do this:

-Sky have weighted their contracts so that the amount you’ll have left to pay after your first 12 months is equal to the value of trading in your phone (only with them).
+Sky weight their phone contracts so that your remaining loan after your first 12 months is equal to the value of trading your phone in (but only if you trade it in with them).

 So when you roll into your final 12 months you’ll get options for upgrading early.
 You can accept this and trade in your phone, or you can ignore it and let your contract go by as normal.